Gentrifeye

 Portability — endless possibilities when on the move

-• Residents can access essential features on the go, with helpful resources and relevant materials available anytime.
+• Access essential features on the go, with helpful resources and relevant materials available anytime.

-• Locals can explore businesses, community spaces like Al-Kul, learn about the organization, and get involved.
+• Explore businesses, community spaces, learn about the organization, and find ways to get involved.

 Innovative — breaking taboos by encouraging open testimony